-After your visit to the majestic mountain, there is the opportunity to fly to Lake Turkana.
+After your visit to the majestic mountain, there’s the opportunity to fly to Lake Turkana.
 This, too, is a superb sight.
-The largest permanent desert lake in the world, Turkana combines volcanic shores and basalt outcrops to breathtaking effect!
+The largest permanent desert lake in the world, Turkana combines volcanic shores and basalt outcrops to astonishing effect!
 The sheer inaccessibility of the area makes for a truly pristine environment, where fish such as chiclids, and reptiles such as Nile crocs and turtles, live and thrive.
 There is plenteous birdlife too, including flamingos and cormorants, while the surrounding grasslands are home to small populations of lion, cheetah, gazelle, zebra, giraffe – and even the cushioned gerbil!

 In addition to wildlife watching, Lake Turkana is perfect for fishing and quad biking – and there’s even a hint of history, in the fossils of Homo habilis, a species of the Hominini tribe, that remain on the shores.
 Ancient rock art has also been discovered, on the south beach.
 And travellers keen on culture will relish taking some time to observe the Rendille people as they bring their livestock to drink here.
 In total, more than a quarter of a million tribespersons are dependent on the lake, so it’s a real privilege to visit this waterworld!